(c) 2024 PillSync.com

 Carcinogenicity

-In a 24-month carcinogenicity study in mice, vonoprazan at daily oral doses of 6, 20, 60, and 200 mg/kg/day (approximately 0.4-, 4-, 19-, and 93-times the MRHD based on AUC) produced hyperplasia of neuroendocrine cells, gastropathy and benign and/or malignant neuroendocrine cell tumors (carcinoids) in the stomach at all doses in males and at 60 mg/kg/day and greater in females.
-In liver, increased incidences of hepatocellular adenoma and carcinomas were observed at doses of 20 mg/kg/day and greater in males and 60 mg/kg/day and greater in females.
+In a 24-month carcinogenicity study in mice, vonoprazan at daily oral doses of 6, 20, 60, and 200 mg/kg/day (approximately 0.4-, 4-, 19-, and 93-times the MRHD based on AUC) produced hyperplasia of neuroendocrine cells, gastropathy, and benign and/or malignant neuroendocrine cell tumors (carcinoids) in the stomach at all doses in males and at 60 mg/kg/day and greater in females.
+In the liver, increased incidences of hepatocellular adenoma and carcinomas were observed at doses of 20 mg/kg/day and greater in males and 60 mg/kg/day and greater in females.

 In a 24-month carcinogenicity study in Sprague-Dawley rats, vonoprazan at daily oral doses of 5, 15, 50, and 150 mg/kg/day (approximately 0.6-, 4-, 19-, and 65-times the MRHD based on AUC) produced benign and/or malignant neuroendocrine cell tumors in the stomach in both male and female rats at doses of 5 mg/kg/day or more.
 Increased incidence of hepatocellular adenoma and carcinomas and hepatocholangiocellular adenomas and carcinomas were observed at doses of 50 and 150 mg/kg/day.